 DIAMOND TENNIS BRACELETS

-The diamond tennis (or 'line') bracelet was popularized by the international tennis phenomenon and renowned harbinger of style Chris Evert.
+Diamond tennis bracelets - or 'line bracelets' - were popularized by the international tennis phenomenon and renowned harbinger of style Chris Evert.

 She famously lost her diamond bracelet during a match in the 1987 US Open tournament and stopped play to locate it, while spectators and TV viewers around the world looked on.
 Since that day jewellers soon received requests for similar 'tennis bracelets'.

-Diamond tennis bracelets have in fact been popular since the 1920's and their wide appeal and versatility continues to this day.
+Diamond line bracelets have in fact been popular since the 1920's and their wide appeal and versatility continues to this day.

 The choice in style has grown over the years to include unusual shaped diamonds, a variety of precious metal settings and the inclusion of semi-precious gemstones such as sapphires and rubies.
 They are often bought to mark a very special event or anniversary and handed down through the generations.